UWPCE-PythonCert/PythonCertDevel/_sources/modules/Decorators.rst.txt

     In [58]: sum2x(10000000)
     Out[58]: 99999990000000

+Run that code yourself and see how much faster it returns the second time.

 It's nice to see that in action, but what if we want to know *exactly* how much difference it made?